simongomes/ecourier-parcel-tracker/readme.txt

 = Do I need eCourier account to use the plugin? =

-Yes you will need an eCourier account and API credentials to user this plugin.
+Yes you will need an eCourier account and API credentials to use this plugin.

 = Do I need any configuration from eCourier? =